DiamondLightSource/pythonSoftIOC/docs/softioc.rst

     The `context` argument is a dictionary of values that will be made available to the interactive Python shell together with a number of EPICS test functions.
-By default, if `call_exit` is :const:`True`, the IOC will be terminated by calling :func:`epicsExit` when the interpreter exits.
+By default, if `call_exit` is :const:`True`, the IOC will be terminated by calling :func:`epicsExit` when the interpreter exits, which means that :func:`interactive_ioc` will not return.

-    While the interactive shell is running a number of EPICS test functions are made available for use together with the constant value :const:`exit` with special behaviour: typing ``exit`` at the interpreter prompt will immediately call :func:`epicsExit`.
+    While the interactive shell is running a number of EPICS test functions are made available for use together with the constant value :const:`exit` with special behaviour: typing :const:`exit` at the interpreter prompt will immediately call :func:`epicsExit` causing the Python interpreter and IOC to terminate.

 This module provides Python wrappers for the following EPICS test functions and makes them available to the :func:`interactive_ioc` interpreter shell.
 See the